UniExeterRSE/LCAT-archived/docs/network.md

 ![](images/single.png)

-On the left are positive correlation, where the increases/decreases
+On the left are positive correlations, where the increases/decreases
-match: An increase in rainfall in this area (A) *increases* the happiness of ducks (B), therefore a decrease in rainfall elsewhere (A) *decreases* the happiness of ducks (B).
+match: An increase in rainfall in this area (A) *increases* the happiness of ducks (B), therefore underneath, a decrease in rainfall elsewhere (A) *decreases* the happiness of ducks (B).

-On the light are negative correlation, where they are inverted: A rise in temperature (A) *reduces* the time it takes for ice cream to melt in this area (B), therefore a fall in temperature (A) *increases* the melting time (B).
+On the right are negative correlations, where they are inverted: A rise in temperature (A) *decreases* the time it takes for ice cream to melt in this area (B), therefore a fall in temperature (A) *increases* melting time (B).

 ## 2. Chaining together impacts